 Whiteboarding impacts the message development, the deployment of that message into an effective visual whiteboard, and the delivery skills necessary to bring that story to life.
 Creating the organizational capability and confidence to use a pen vs. a clicker as your communication weapon of choice requires a purposeful, repeatable structured approach.

 It’s not a methodology in the sense of sales processes such as opportunity management, account planning and alike.
-Those methodologies help salespeople know how to structure a deal – where to show up, who to meet with.
+Those methodologies help salespeople know how to structure a deal – where to show up, with whom to meet.
 Whiteboard selling is all about what are you going to say when you get there.

 Here’s an overview of the three components of the on-purpose, whiteboard selling methodology that I conceptually introduced above:

-Great whiteboards look spontaneous, and the imagery looks simple, but they are really the product of a well-facilitated development process.
+Great whiteboards look spontaneous, and the imagery seems simple, but they are the product of a well-facilitated development process.
 They follow a proven choreography for how a great story is built, told and visualized.
-This includes significant incorporating significant intelligence into the process, such as leveraging brain science to understand how visual contrast is required to help get a reaction to your picture, or how to grab and spike attention with compelling visual techniques and storytelling models.
-It isn’t simply about putting some words, arrows and stick figures on a board.
+Whiteboarding must also include the incorporation of significant intelligence into the process, such as leveraging brain science to understand how visual contrast is required to help get a reaction to your picture, or how to grab and spike attention with compelling visual techniques and storytelling models.
+It isn’t merely about putting some words, arrows and stick figures on a board.

 You also should provide this in customer-facing form.
 The PowerPoint micro-build allows your field people to potentially deliver the whiteboard in a web conference call in a simulated fashion.
 Also, a professional, animated video of your whiteboard can be used by the field as a follow-up tool to document their presentation and give prospects something to share inside their organization.

-Aberdeen research has documented improved performance in companies who have started to replace traditional presentation decks with whiteboards.
+Aberdeen research has documented improved performance in companies who have started to replace traditional presentation decks with whiteboard presentations.
 There’s a correlation between increased whiteboard use and improvements in productivity of new reps (or new products), first-year reps hitting quota, deal cycles, lead conversion and more.